-What Does Autonomy mean?
+What Does Autonomy In Birth Mean?

+Being able to make choices for yourself and having those choices respected is the cornerstone of autonomy and body sovereignty in birth.
 As a pregnant person, you are responsible for assessing your own risk tolerance and for making informed healthcare decisions that you feel will serve you and your baby’s best interests.
 While midwives are highly educated and experienced with supporting pregnant people throughout the childbearing year, you alone are the expert of your own life and will carry the responsibility for making parenting decisions long after the birth of your baby.
 The process of “becoming informed” about your options throughout pregnancy often includes gathering and assessing information from both internal and external sources before sitting with that information and deciding what is true for you, your pregnancy and what decisions you might like to make going forward.
 Autonomous birth can happen in any birth environment, with any caregiver, and can look many different ways from the outside.
 What matters, is that you are free to make choices that are meaningful and right for you.

 Internal ways of knowing